 Welcome to the RUSTYCANS web site, dedicated to providing information about beer can collecting in general as well as about my collection and collecting interests.
 I have designed this site to have as much information on collecting beer cans and the history of beer cans as possible--and I update rustycans continuously--so please check back often!

 Work interfered with my updating this website starting during the pandemic so the site on been on a bit of a break.
-I retired in May 2023 and plan to restarted adding new material in March 2024.
+I retired in May 2023 and started adding new material in June 2024.
 I know I have some cool photos and things to add that people have sent me!
 In the meantime, I wrote a little blurb about my website design.

 This site has several sections...